Stoicism is a school of Greek philosophy that’s been copied by religions, other philosophies and “fix-yourself” experts for over 4,000 years.

-We all love motivational memes about business, but unless they clearly say “Do this one thing right now”, they’re useless.
-And even if they DO say, “Take this specific action”, unless there’s a clear path to increased revenue, invest your time on something more valuable.
+We all love motivational memes about business, but unless they clearly say “Do this one thing right now,” they’re useless.
+And even if they do say, “Take this specific action,” invest your time in something more valuable if there isn’t a clear path to increased revenue.

 Don’t read rants.
 They’re just texturbation.

-The next layer (ideas, tips, tactics and episodes) has value, but also carries a huge potential for overwhelm.
-At TwoBrain, we publish every day.
+The next layer (ideas, tips, tactics and episodes) has value but also carries a huge potential for overwhelm.
+At Two-Brain, we publish every day.
 Every single blog post, podcast episode and video carries an actionable idea.
 Every idea has been tested and proven to work.
-But no one can do them all.
+But no one can implement them all.
 A mentor’s job is to help you identify where you’re strong and keep you focused on those tactics.
-A mentor who simply throws ideas at you isn’t helping (and is probably slowing you down.)
+A mentor who simply throws ideas at you isn’t helping (and is probably slowing you down).

-Now, all of these things, put together, form a plan.
+Now, all these things, put together, form a plan.
 To make an effective plan, you need some distance from your current situation.
 You need an objective eye.
-That’s where a mentor comes in: to identify what you REALLY need, and help you identify the best tactics to get there; the best support; and the best accountability.
+That’s where a mentor comes in.
+A mentor is there to identify what you really need and help you identify the best tactics, to provide the best support, and to supply the right amount of accountability.

 So the mentor guides them through the work that will get them more time first.
 That’s part of the Incubator.

 Then the mentor says, “Let’s determine how we’re going to spend your time.”
-That’s part of building an annual plan, which comes at the start of Growth phase.
-If the Instagram tactic will actually get them more clients, the mentor builds it into their plan.
+That’s part of building an annual plan, which comes at the start of Growth Phase.
+If the Instagram tactic will actually generate more clients, the mentor builds it into the plan.

-From there, the mentor’s role is to help the entrepreneur fill their time with the best courses, support and tactics for them at that moment.
+From there, the mentor’s role is to help the entrepreneur fill time with the best courses, support and tactics for him or her at that moment.